Vancouver School of Economics: Research

-Doctoral Program

-2013/14 Academic Year enrolment statistics
+Admissions

-In 2002, UBC's Faculty of Arts expanded the number of full-time equivalent undergraduate student spaces in economics by 50%, as it is one of the most popular areas of study at UBC.
-Admittance to an academic program in economics at UBC is highly competitive.
+In 2002, UBC's Faculty of Arts expanded the number of full-time equivalent undergraduate student spaces in economics by 50%.
 Academic programs in economics in UBC's Faculty of Arts are all administrated by the Vancouver School of Economics (formerly the Department of Economics).
-For instance, for the September 2013 intake for the 85 spaces in the BIE program over 2,100 applications were received; and over 480 applications were submitted for the 284 third-year spaces available in the Majors program.
+For instance, for the September 2013 intake for the 85 spaces in the BIE program over 2,100 applications were received, and over 480 applications were submitted for the 284 third-year spaces available in the Majors program.

-Undergraduate BA programs (honours, major/combined majors, minors, dual degrees) – 1,042 students.
-Additionally, several hundred students take undergraduate BA courses in economics each term as general electives.

-Undergraduate BIE program – 84 students for the inaugural year of the program.